Introduction & Theoretical Underpinnings

 For example, in a seminar offered by Educause in August, 2017, one educator recounted how the process of converting a F2F course to an online course through a systematic instructional design model improved the course so well that it completely changed how all new courses were created.

-Here is an excerpt from Dr. Anthony Piña’s Educause presentation titled, “Changing Institutional Culture Using Instructional Design”.
+Here is an excerpt from the transcript of Dr. Anthony Piña’s Educause presentation titled, “Changing Institutional Culture Using Instructional Design.”

-And so what’s happening now is that new course development, rather than developing the face-to-face course and then developing the online as an adjunct to the face-to-face, we are now developing all new courses online first and hybrid courses, and face-to-face courses are being developed from the online course.
+And so what’s happening now is that new course development, rather than developing the face-to-face course and then developing the online as an adjunct to the face-to-face, we are now developing all new courses online first [along with] hybrid courses, and [then] face-to-face courses are being developed from the online course.

 So face-to-face is now adapted from online, whereas our previous culture was exactly the opposite.